k21971/CrecelleHack/doc/variantfixes.md

 - Some monsters will avoid following the player into chokepoints.
 - Monsters will only flee from the player if they could conceivably outrun them.
+- Monsters do not track the player across the entire level, as in vanilla.

 ## Objects